zxdb/ZXDB/README.md

 Also special thanks to everyone that contributed to the creation of ZXDB, particularly:

-* **Martijn van der Heide**: for creating and maintaining the original [WorldOfSpectrum](http://www.worldofspectrum.org/) archive, and directly helping to import it into ZXDB (clarifying our trickiest questions about the most obscure flags in [WorldOfSpectrum](http://www.worldofspectrum.org/) internal files).
+* **Martijn van der Heide**: for creating and maintaining the [Original WorldOfSpectrum](https://web.archive.org/web/20151117205811/http://www.worldofspectrum.org/) archive, and directly helping to import it into ZXDB (clarifying our trickiest questions about the most obscure flags in the [Original WorldOfSpectrum](https://web.archive.org/web/20151117205811/http://www.worldofspectrum.org/) internal files).

 * **Jim Grimwood**: for creating and maintaining the original [SPOT/SPEX](http://www.users.globalnet.co.uk/~jg27paw4/spot-on/) archive.

-* **Gerard Sweeney**: for invaluable assistance on importing all original content from the original [WorldOfSpectrum](http://www.worldofspectrum.org/) archive.
+* **Gerard Sweeney**: for invaluable assistance on importing all original content from the [Original WorldOfSpectrum](https://web.archive.org/web/20151117205811/http://www.worldofspectrum.org/) archive.

 * **AndyC**: for reviewing the ZXDB schema, and implementing both SQL Server and SQLite converters.

-* **Lee Fogarty**: for providing full access to internal files from the original [WorldOfSpectrum](http://www.worldofspectrum.org/) archive and declaring them as "open source".
+* **Lee Fogarty**: for providing full access to internal files from Martijn's [Original WorldOfSpectrum](https://web.archive.org/web/20151117205811/http://www.worldofspectrum.org/) archive and declaring them as "open source".

 ## References